European Historical Economics Society

 The European Historical Economics Society (EHES) is Europe's leading research organization and learned society dedicated to the study of economic history.
 Founded in 1991, the EHES supports academic research within the discipline of economic history; organizes an annual conference; publishes regular working papers; and provides resources for early- and mid-career scholars.
 The EHES promotes "the advancement of education in European economic history through the study of European economies and economic history."
 The current president of the EHES is Pierre-Cyrille Hautcœur, a French economist and professor of economics at the Paris School of Economics.

-The EHES also oversees the European Review of Economic History, a peer-reviewed academic journal published by Cambridge University Press on a triannual basis.
+The EHES also oversees the European Review of Economic History, a peer-reviewed academic journal published by Oxford University Press on a triannual basis.

 History

 Founding

 Economic history as a discipline had declined in popularity throughout the 1980s.
 In 1989, Leandro Prados, then at the University of Santander, organized a World Congress of the Cliometric Society.
 Subsequent discussions among leading economic historians, especially after the Economic History Association in Leuven in 1990, led to the idea that there was a desire for more research in quantitative economic history.

 European economists noted the lack of a society dedicated to this new economic history, and so founded the EHES in 1991.
 Its first president was Karl Gunnar Persson, a professor at the University of Copenhagen.
-The first conference in Copenhagen in 1991 included research by Angus Maddison (University of Groningen), Patrick O’Brien (University of Durham), Steve Broadberry (Nuffield College, Oxford University), Rainer Fremdling (University of Groningen), Bart van Ark (The Conference Board), Giovanni Federico (University of Pisa), Jaime Reis (University of Lisbon), Ingrid Henriksen (University of Copenhagen), Vera Zamagni (University of Bologna), Jean-Pierre Dormois (European University Institute), Francesco Galassi (University of Zurich) and Albrecht Ritschl (London School of Economics).
+The first conference in Copenhagen in 1991 included research by Angus Maddison (University of Groningen), Patrick O'Brien (University of Durham), Steve Broadberry (Nuffield College, Oxford University), Rainer Fremdling (University of Groningen), Bart van Ark (The Conference Board), Giovanni Federico (University of Pisa), Jaime Reis (University of Lisbon), Ingrid Henriksen (University of Copenhagen), Vera Zamagni (University of Bologna), Jean-Pierre Dormois (European University Institute), Francesco Galassi (University of Zurich) and Albrecht Ritschl (London School of Economics).

 In 1995, the EHES was registered with the Charity Commission for England and Wales.